Wrexham: Football League return for club after promotion

 "It's absolutely fantastic.
 I think it's 56 different community groups that they've reached with the ticket scheme, so that's about 5,000 tickets in total."

-While Parkinson and his team are looking forward to a new season in the Football League, the "Wrex-factor" has encouraged some to look back at the city's footballing history.
+While the team is looking forward to a new season in the Football League, the "Wrex-factor" has encouraged some to look back at the city's footballing history.

 The Football Museum for Wales has launched a guided heritage tour to highlight the places in Wrexham where significant sporting moments occurred, including the founding of the FAW in 1876.